- info@saneymbathaattorneys.co.za

 - 078 743 3675

 Saney Mbatha & Associates Inc .
-Is a 100% black women – owned boutique law firm, which was founded by Sanelisiwe Mbatha in 2023, with it Head office in Johannesburg Sandton and Durban Umhlanga Rocks .
+Is a 100% black women – owned boutique law firm, which was founded by Sanelisiwe Mbatha, known as Saney who is an Africa honorary ward winning lawyer , a distinguished attorney, legal entrepreneur, and community advocate whose work spans law, healthcare, and social justice.

 Our main areas of law are advisory, Regulatory Compliance and Risk Advisory, Public and Municipal Law, Constitutional and Human Rights Law, Administrative and Procurement Law, Commercial and Corporate Advisory , Insurance, Healthcare & Civil Litigation, Alternative Dispute Resolution (ADR) and Mediation.